What types of breast surgery procedures do you offer?

 This is entirely a matter of preference!
 During your consultation, our expert medical team will work with you to help you identify your needs and concerns and select the right size, shape, and type of breast implant for you.

 Rhinoplasty involves altering the bone or cartilage of the nose.
 There are two ways to complete the rhinoplasty procedure: open and closed.
 A closed rhinoplasty involves two incisions made within the inside of the nose, through which alterations are made.
-With this method, there are typically more restrictions to the degree and type of adjustment/modification that can be performed to your nose
+With this method, there are typically more restrictions on the degree and type of adjustment/modification that can be performed to your nose.

 An open rhinoplasty includes the same two incisions, as well as one additional incision across the columella, which connects the two previous incisions.
 This incision allows the plastic surgeon to see the nose underneath to do more detailed, advanced work.